-Autism spectrum disorder (ASD) comes with specific unique challenges for children and their parents.
-When your child first receives an autism diagnosis, you might feel worried about what comes next and how to best support them through it.
+Autism spectrum disorder (ASD) comes with unique challenges for children and their parents.
+When your child first receives an autism diagnosis, you might feel worried about what comes next and how to best support them.
 There is a lot of misinformation about autism out there, which may make parents especially fearful for their child’s future.

-While autism is a lifelong condition, there are many treatments and tools that make it very possible for individuals with autism to overcome developmental challenges.
+While autism is a lifelong condition, there are many treatments and tools that make it possible for individuals with ASD to overcome developmental challenges.
 With a loving and supportive home and the right treatment plan, there is nothing stopping your child with autism from having a rich, meaningful life.

 Learn Everything You Can

 Knowledge is power.
-There are many different treatment methods available for ASD, and the best way to determine the right strategy for your child is to be as informed as possible.
+There are many different treatment methods available for ASD, and the best way to determine the right strategy for your child is to be informed.
 Begin by learning everything you can about ASD so you can be an active participant in all treatment decisions.

 Accept Your Child Unconditionally

 All children need unconditional love, and children with autism are no exception.
 When your child is first diagnosed, it’s easy to see all the things your child isn’t able to do.
 Instead, focus on what they can do.
-People with ASD have a unique perspective on the world, and by accepting them exactly as they are and celebrating their differences, you may find that they shift the way you see the world too.
-Embracing their quirks will support your child more than any other intervention could.
+People with autism have a unique perspective on the world, and by accepting them exactly as they are and celebrating their differences, you may find that they shift the way you see the world too.
+Embracing your child’s quirks will give them the love and security they need.

 Create a Treatment Plan

-There are so many different treatments for autism out there that you’re likely going to get a ton of different recommendations.
+There are so many different treatments for autism out there that you’re likely going to receive many different recommendations.
 This can make it difficult to determine the best course of action.
 Keep in mind there is no one “right” way to treat autism — what works best for your child will be unique to their needs.
 Consider what your child’s strengths are, which behaviors are in most need of intervention, how they learn best, and what they enjoy.
-These facts will help the health care team determine the best treatment plan for them.
+These facts will help your child’s health care team determine the best treatment plan for them.

 With all of the information out there to learn, it can be overwhelming to navigate ASD.
 Fortunately, the autism community has many resources.
 Connecting with other families living with ASD is a great way to find the support you need.
 At New Transitions Counseling Center, we offer autism therapy and autism support groups.
 Contact us to learn more about our support groups, as well as our child counseling services in Palatine.